Azure-Samples/streaming-at-scale/eventhubs-capture-synapse-delta/README.md

 # Streaming at Scale with Azure Storage, Synapse and Delta Lake

-This sample uses Azure Syanpse to ingest data from Azure Storage blobs and store data into [Delta Lake](https://docs.azuredatabricks.net/delta/index.html) storage.
+This sample uses Azure Synapse to ingest EventHub-captured blobs into Azure Storage [Delta Lake](https://docs.azuredatabricks.net/delta/index.html) storage.

-To generate simulated ingestion data, the sample deploys data simulator Container Instances, an Event Hubs instance to receive the data from the simulator configured with Event Hubs Capture to write the data in blobs to be processed by Synapse.
-Synapse parses the Avro blob data into Delta Lake.
+Azure Container Instances generates sample data into Event hub which are then saved in Azure Blob Storage using [Event Hub Capture](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-capture-overview).
+A blob landing in the designated container triggers a Synapse pipeline which processes and stores it in a Delta table.
 The provided scripts will deploy an end-to-end solution complete with load test client.

 ## Running the Scripts